-- Legislation eg Public Records Acts, Data Protection Act, Freedom of Information Act - Confidentiality where the item contains confidential or sensitive information and in such cases the provisions of the Data Protection Act and Freedom of Information Act will be fully implemented - Rights of owners where any restrictions agreed will be based upon those of the Public Records Acts - Copyright: copies are provided for non-commercial private research and permission to publish must be obtained from both Manuscripts and Special Collections and the copyright holder.
-Reproduction fees may be charged for publication - Preservation: access will be withheld if the item is unfit to be handled but surrogates will be provided wherever possible - Uncatalogued material: for security reasons access will usually be withheld
+- Legislation e.g. Public Records Acts, Data Protection Act, Freedom of Information Act - Confidentiality where the item contains confidential or sensitive information and in such cases the provisions of the Data Protection Act and Freedom of Information Act will be fully implemented - Rights of owners where any restrictions agreed will be based upon those of the Public Records Acts - Copyright: copies are provided for non-commercial private research and permission to publish must be obtained from both Manuscripts and Special Collections and the copyright holder.
+Reproduction fees may be charged for publication - Preservation: access will be withheld if the item is unfit to be handled but surrogates will be provided wherever possible - Uncatalogued material: researchers are asked to contact us in advance of their visit if they require access to uncatalogued collections.
+In such cases every effort will be made to facilitate access whilst taking into account the security and preservation needs of the collection.
+Researchers may be asked to delay their visit to allow checking and initial listing of the collection.

-Restrictions will be recorded on the catalogue in the 'AccessConditions' field , with the date when the restriction will be lifted, if appropriate, so users can clearly see where material is on restricted access and why.
+Restrictions will be recorded on the catalogue in the 'AccessConditions' field, with the date when the restriction will be lifted, if appropriate, so users can clearly see where material is on restricted access and why.
 Any requests for access will be considered on an individual basis and decisions made in accordance with the provisions of the Data Protection and Freedom of Information Acts.
-Readers looking at 20th and 21st century material will be asked to sign a Restricted Access form, regardless of whether or not any Data Protection issues have been identified, to protect the rights of owners.
+Readers looking at unpublished material less than 100 years old will be asked to sign a Restricted Access form, regardless of whether or not any Data Protection issues have been identified, to protect the rights of owners.